Volatyl/phase-1-javascript-project-mode/README.md

 ## DUKA STORE

 Duka Store is an online e-commerce app that lets you post any goods you want to sell.
-You can also add buy goods from it.
+You can also  buy goods from it.
 There is a search option to filter all goods by their category.
+You can add goods to the cart and proceed to check out once you're done shopping.

 ## INSTALLATION AND RUNNING